wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msidentity-application-types/includes/3-exercise-single-page-applications.md

 ## Summary

-In this exercise, you learned how to create, configure, and use Azure AD applications that use data returned from Microsoft Graph in single page applications by using the OAuth 2.0 implicit grant flow.
+In this exercise, you learned how to create, configure, and use Azure AD applications that use data returned from Microsoft Graph in single-page applications by using the OAuth 2.0 implicit grant flow.